CenterForTheBuiltEnvironment/pythermalcomfort/docs/reference/pythermalcomfort.rst

 ..
 [26] Fanger, P. & Toftum, Jorn.
 (2002).
 Extension of the PMV model to non-air-conditioned buildings in warm climates.
 Energy and Buildings.
 34. 533-536.
 10.1016/S0378-7788(02)00003-8.
 ..
 [27] Schweiker, M., 2022.
 Combining adaptive and heat balance models for thermal sensation prediction: A new approach towards a theory and data‐driven adaptive thermal heat balance model.
 Indoor Air 32, 1–19.
 DOI: doi.org/10.1111/ina.13018
 ..
 [28] Lu, Y.C. and Romps, D.M., Extending the Heat Index to Quantify the Physiological Response to Future Warming: A Modelling Study.
 Available at SSRN 3739854.
+..
+[29] ISO, EN (2009).
+ISO 9920 - Ergonomics of the thermal environment.
+Estimation of thermal insulation and water vapour resistance of a clothing ensemble